judofyr/woop-2018/README.md

 # Woop

 Woop is a programming language and environment that is almost entirely written in itself and is easy to bootstrap.
-You only need an interpreter for the virtual machine (which can be done in ~150 lines of C), and by loading hand-written bytecode you get a fully functional C-style language with an interactive shell.
+You only need an interpreter for the virtual machine (which can be done in very few lines of C), and by loading hand-written bytecode you get a fully functional C-style language with an interactive shell.

 More specifically Woop contains:

-- WoopVM (`vm.c`): An untyped, register-based virtual machine with an interpreter written in C. We also provide C macros in order to write bytecode in text format.
-Bytecode is written in files named `something.vm.c` and they should not be considered "C files" (have a look for yourself).
+- **WoopVM:** An untyped, stack-based virtual machine with an interpreter written in C.
+  The VM has enough features (conditionals, blocks) that it's doable to write programs in bytecode by hand.

+- **Bytecode assembler/linker:** A DSL for writing bytecode for the WoopVM.

-- Type system (`type.vm.c`): A basic, C-style, type system that handles numbers, pointers and structs (with correct alignment and field offsets).
+- **Type system:** A basic, C-style, type system that handles numbers, pointers and structs (with correct alignment and field offsets).
+  This is written as a library in bytecode.

-- WoopLang: A typed, C-style language that has higher-level features such as structred control flow, struct fields and functions.
-It has a stack-based binary representation and once again we provide C macros (`cmd.c`) in order to write programs without having a parser.
+- **WoopLang:** A typed, C-style language that has higher-level features such as structred control flow, struct fields and functions.

-- Compiler (`compiler.vm.c`): Compiles Woop programs (in their binary representation) into WoopVM bytecode, making it possible to run Woop programs through the WoopVM interpreter.
+  WoopLang has a stack-based binary representation, and there's a compiler (written in bytecode) which converts this representation into bytecode.

-- Parser (`parser.w.c`): Parses a file/string into the binary representation of Woop, making it possible to write Woop programs without using C macros.
+- **Parser:** Parses a file/string into the binary representation of WoopLang.

-- Shell (`shell.w`): Interactive shell that let's you write Woop programs on the command-line.
+- **Shell:** Interactive shell that let's you write Woop programs on the command-line.

 ## Status

 Woop is currently under development and will be published once there is a working prototype.

 ## Running

 You need a C compiler which supports C99.

-Build the `woop` binary:

-    $ make

-Run:

-    $ ./woop PROGRAM

-Run the shell:
+Run the tests:

-    $ ./woop src/shell.w
+    $ make test

-See the [`examples/` directory](examples) for more examples.

 ## Credits

 In spirit, Woop is heavily inspired by the Forth language/environment.
 Forth demonstrated that it is possible to get reasonable high-level, interactive environment with few lines of code by defining a simple, expressive language at the bottom.
 Woop currently has a higher (implementation) complexity than Forth, but in exchange we get "normal" programming constructs such as functions, variables and blocks.

 In implementation, Woop is a result from many years of experimenting with languages, intermediate representations and virtual machines.
 We're forever grateful to the programming and computer science community which keeps on publishing fascinating ideas.

 ## License